xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Glossary.md

 A document key is a string that uniquely identifies a document in a given collection.
 It can and should be used by clients when specific documents are searched.
 Document keys are stored in the `_key` attribute of documents.
-The key values are automatically indexed by ArangoDB in a collection's primary index.
+The key values are automatically indexed by AvocadoDB in a collection's primary index.
 Thus looking up a document by its key is regularly a fast operation.
 The `_key` value of a document is immutable once the document has been created.

-By default, ArangoDB will auto-generate a document key if no `_key` attribute is specified, and use the user-specified `_key` value otherwise.
+By default, AvocadoDB will auto-generate a document key if no `_key` attribute is specified, and use the user-specified `_key` value otherwise.